ToniSchott/BA/README.md

 You can either use the MixPulse16 or MixPulse25 dataset, depending on how many sampling you want to include.

 The same system applies for the count data.

+The folder CTD-data gives info on the sampling points of the species in the North Sea